Pins and Needles

 Work from Home

 “Those who can work from home, must work from home” was part of the lockdown orders.
 As people “returned to the office”, many chose to spend at least part of the week continuing to work from home.
-The social and economic implications remained: people had to be coax “back to the CBD”, many decided to move out of addresses closer in to the city, and adopted outer suburban and regional lifestyles.
+The social and economic implications have remained: people have to be coax “back to the CBD”, many have decided to move out of addresses closer in to the city, and adopted outer suburban and regional lifestyles.

 Border collie